davidolejniczak/FastGrubbsTest/README.md

 ## License

-This project is licensed under the MIT License - see the LICENSE file for details.
+This project is licensed under the MIT License

 ## Author

-David Olejniczak (david.olejniczak@icloud.com)
+David Olejniczak